TimoSchorlepp/sharp-extreme-event/README.md

    ```sh
    python3 compute.py
    ```
-   in order to collect the following data for the toy problem:
+   to collect the following data for the toy problem:
    * `nPaths = 100` sample paths with $f(X(T), Y(T)) \geq z$ using `getSamplePaths()` via direct sampling
    * the instanton for $z$ using `instanton.searchInstantonViaAugmented()` to compute the rate function
    * the Riccati solution along this instanton using `solveForwardRiccati()` to compute the prefactor